 So if massage therapy is a healing art, but it doesn’t heal anything, what exactly does it do?

-There are major teaching institutions with ‘healing arts’ included in their name who teach massage therapy.
+There are major teaching institutions with ‘healing arts’ included in their name that teach massage therapy.

 A good question would be – what do they tell their students?
-A healing arts institution teaches a healing art which is not allowed to heal anything.
+A healing arts institution teaches a healing art that is not allowed to heal anything.
 Isn’t this a strange contradiction?

 What does ‘healing’ really mean?

-Part of the problem is the definition of the word “healing.”
+Part of the problem is the definition of the word “healing”.
 What actually is healing anyway?
-Which of the following qualify as healing:
+What do you think – which of the following qualify as healing:

-- A surgeon cuts out a cancerous tumor and now the patient is healed
+- A surgeon successfully cuts out a cancerous tumor

 - An agitated businessman whose mind is racing uncontrollably gets a wonderful massage and now feels peaceful and relaxed